 This specifies the fractional priority value added to cellReselectionPriority for E-UTRAN frequency or NR frequency.

+nrs-PowerOffsetNonAnchor

+This specifies the the power offset of the downlink narrowband reference-signal EPRE of the anchor/non-anchor carrier relative to the anchor carrier for NB-IoT UE.

 Poffset

 This specifies the offset for 14 dBm power class for BL or NB-IoT UE.